Authors: Bojan Stojkovski and Bogdan Iordache

 “We did large hackathons to experiment with new data and technologies, allowing us to play with ideas and test our hypotheses.”

-Before any direct sales, Keboola started organising hackathons to get product feedback, discover use-cases, and engage with potential customers or partners.
+Before any direct sales, Keboola started organizing hackathons to get product feedback, discover use cases, and engage with potential customers or partners.

 Relying on feedback from one customer alone would make their progress slow, but a network with multiple nodes would increase connectivity and accelerate iteration.